lino-framework/lino/docs/admin/install.rst

-by the Debian Squeeze `python-django` package is too old for Lino, so you need either the latest released Django version 1.3, or (if you don't need "production server" quality) Django's development version.
+by the Debian Squeeze `python-django` package is too old for Lino, so you need either the latest released Django version 1.3, or (if you don't need production server quality) Django's development version.

 To install Django 1.3::